Yoga For Healthy Digestive System:

 But we need to give our digestive system a lot more credit and attention than that.
 Second in intelligence only to the brain, the human gut secretes acids and enzymes that can break down the most complex foods for easy absorption.

-The end of a long day is sometimes signalled by minor aches and pains in the body, ranging from headaches to stiff backs.
+The end of a long day is sometimes signaled by minor aches and pains in the body, ranging from headaches to stiff backs.
 The process of winding down for bed should include a few postures that will detoxify the body and release stiffness from your muscles and joints.

 Yoga Works With Discipline:

 Yoga takes discipline for its results to be fruitful.
 Discipline, in its purest form, is simply remembering what you want every day and in every moment.
-It is teaching the mind to focus on your goals, your dreams, your happiness and the present moment.
+It is teaching the mind to focus on your goals, your dreams, your happiness, and the present moment.

-In yoga, the practice of learning to focus is called Abhyasa or the attitude of persistent effort to attain stability in your practice.
+In yoga, the practice of learning to focus is called Abhyasa, or the attitude of persistent effort to attain stability in your practice.

 Practicing any posture persistently is the most effective method of exercising the most important part of all – the mind.